“Honey, did you Venmo the gardener?”

 Procrastination, or putting something off in the present with the intention of tackling it later, is a common problem, believe it or not, especially for perfectionists.

 If someone says, “Yeah, I didn’t get to that,” and the words are accompanied by a quick laugh, they’re probably admitting to not being motivated to get an unpleasant or difficult thing done.
-They may even be coming to me for help with this very tendency.
 Usually “fixing” it isn’t too hard.
-A dose of self-reinforcement or reward, or pairing a desired behavior with what’s not so pleasurable, can often do the trick.
+You can either give yourself an award for the desired behavior.
+Or you can pair an undesired consequence with your procrastination so that you get “punished.”

-Yet procrastination may be an unwelcome piece of your everyday life.
-You might be absolutely paralyzed by anxiety when facing an action that for some reason, perhaps unknown to you, seems un-do-able.
-There’s decision you need to be make, or a change you want to risk, yet you can’t seem to move off square one.
+Yet procrastination can take on a more ominous place in your everyday life.
+You might be absolutely paralyzed by anxiety when facing an action that for some reason, perhaps unknown to you, seems overwhelming.
+You need to make a decision, or choose to take a risk, yet you can’t seem to move off square one.

-Sarah can’t open her mail, for fear that there will be bad news.
-Jason can’t begin the laundry and or being his paper because he doesn’t know where to start.
+Sarah can’t open her email, for fear that there will be bad news.
+Jason can’t begin a paper for his college class because it feels overwhelming.
 Shondra won’t go to the gym because she dreads not knowing how to work the machines.
-Alex couldn’t order food at a drive-through, because she was too anxious and worried she’d forget something.
+Alex can’t order food at a drive-through, because she’s too anxious that she’d sound silly.